 Do you recognise yourself in this profile?

-- You have an academic level of education (master degree);
+- You have a relevant academic level of education (MSc);

-- You have in-depth knowledge on different aspects of SRHR, women’s empowerment and/or GBV;
+- You have in-depth knowledge on different aspects of SRHR and women’s empowerment, and child marriages in particular;

 - You have demonstrated experience and affinity with working with civil society organisations in developing countries (incl. capacity strengthening);

 - You have excellent communication skills (oral and written) in English within a multicultural context;

 - You stand your ground and know how to provide feedback in a positive way;

 - You are a team player and are open to others opinions and ideas;

 - You are eligible to work in the Netherlands.

 Simavi offers a result-driven and challenging position in an international working environment, with considerable ways to make a difference.
 Besides a fun and healthy working environment (i.e. weekly boot camp sessions, agile way of working and healthy lunches), we are an equal opportunity employer meaning we don’t discriminate in our hiring practices and we actively seek a diverse applicant pool.
 Our five core values lie at the basis of everything we do: just, sustainable, empowering, inspiring, connecting.